-These fun pumpkin, oatmeal and chocolate chip cookies are a Halloween tradition in my family.
-We shape them like pumpkins and decorate them like jack-o-lanterns with candy faces and they are always a hit.
+These fun pumpkin oatmeal cookies with chocolate chips are a Halloween tradition in my family.
+We shape them like pumpkins and decorate them like Jack-o-lanterns with candy faces and they are always a hit.

 I have made them as drop cookies before and covered them with a bit of cream cheese frosting and they were delicious that way as well, but there is just something about a candy face that makes them even better!

 I first shared this on the blog in 2015.
 But I thought I would bring it back to the front to remind you about how wonderful they are.
-Plus that gave Little Dude and I a fun project to work on a few days ago.
+Plus that gave Little Dude and I a fun project to work on, we love decorating cookies, cakes and cupcakes together.

 We thought Little Dude would have fun putting candy on the pumpkins.
 He did have fun, but most of the candy went into his mouth!